mkutz/screenplay-workshop-parabank/README.md

 // Switch to [AccountsOverviewPage]

-The [AccountsOverviewPage] is even more complex, as its constructor contains some waiting code, to prevent interacting with the page before it is ready.
+The [AccountsOverviewPage] is even more complex.

-// Highlight constructor waiting code

-It also contains the methods to extract information.
+`getAccountIdsList` extracts all account IDs from the table.

 // Highlight `getAccountIdsList`

-`getAccountIdsList` extracts all account IDs from the table.
+`getAccountBalanceInCents` gets the balance of a single account as an integer of cents.

 // Highlight `getAccountBalanceInCents`

-`getAccountBalanceInCents` gets the balance of a single account as an integer of cents.
 Such methods make verifications much easier to read, compared to using such code in tests directly.

 // Switch to [TransferFundsTest] and highlight use of `getAccountBalanceInCents`

+As the account rows are not initially visible but loaded dynamically, its methods rely on some `WebDriverWait`s to avoid false return values due to premature reading.

+// Highlight waiting code in the methods

 However, page objects' methods are typically limited to simple _interactions_ on a _single_ page.

 This is perfectly OK for simple tests, like a [LoginTest], which is in fact limited to the home page only.

+// Switch to [LoginTest]

 In more complex scenarios, we end up with a lot of fine-grained steps, and it can become hard to gasp what the test's purpose is.
 An example in this test suite would be the [TransferFundsTest].